 Revit is building information modeling (BIM) software that allows AEC professionals to plan, design, construct, and manage their building or infrastructure projects.
 Highly collaborative and multidisciplinary, Revit allows you to accomplish a wide range of workflows: from design (structural simulations) to coordination (centrally shared models) to visualization (3D modeling).
 Revit also enables different team members to complete a variety of tasks on a single, unified model.
 This way, architects can optimize building performance, structural engineers can evaluate building components, and construction professionals can assess design and determine what materials they’ll need.
 Considering the multifaceted work that goes on in Revit, having Revit workstations to support it all is crucial to performance and productivity.

-Revit allows AEC professionals to accomplish all kinds of tasks related to building design and modeling, from high-level workflows like structure conceptualizing to more nuanced functions like adding stairs and railings, as well as pipe-flow simulation.
-This wide and varied breadth of capability that Revit grants users is crucial to project collaboration and progress.
+Revit allows AEC professionals to accomplish all kinds of tasks related to building design and modeling; from high-level workflows like structure conceptualizing to more nuanced functions like adding stairs and railings, as well as pipe-flow simulation.
+This wide and varied capability is crucial to project collaboration and progress.